BernieO/calcardbackup/README.md

 # calcardbackup

-This Bash script exports calendars and addressbooks of given users from ownCloud/Nextcloud to .ics and .vcf files and saves them as a compressed file.
+This Bash script exports calendars and addressbooks from ownCloud/Nextcloud to .ics and .vcf files and saves them as a compressed file.
 Additional options are available.

 ## Requirements